Snowies Alpine Walk

 We are experienced in catering for a wide range of dietary requirements, provided you let us know in advance.
 If we are unable to cater for your dietary needs, we will contact you and find an alternative solution.

-Additionally, we highly recommend booking accomodation for the final night of the trip, as we cannot guarantee the time we will return to Canberra for flights.
+Additionally, we highly recommend booking accommodation for the final night of the trip, as we cannot guarantee the time we will return to Canberra for flights.

-If you have luggage, we recommend that you arrange to leave it at the accomodation you are staying at the night before the trip.
+If you have luggage, we recommend that you arrange to leave it at the accommodation you are staying at the night before the trip.

 We have an agreement with Canberra Rex Hotel to store your car for free for the duration of your hike, provided you stay with them before and after the trip.
 They will be able to keep your car across the road in their overflow carpark (outside, not undercover) whilst you are away.
 However, you should call them to confirm they can do this for the dates you are looking at.